ModernClimate/mc-wp-starter-theme/README.md

 `$ gulp lint` : Runs linters on files in assets/js

-`$ gulp scss-lint` : Runs linters on files in assets/scss
+`$ gulp sass-lint` : Runs linters on files in assets/scss

 ## Environmental Checks
 The `wp-config.php` should define `WP_ENV` as `dev` for local development.
 Production checks should be flagged by this constant not being defined for fail safe reason. *ie* `<?php if ( !defined('WP_ENV') ): ?>`